 "SPF, love it and need to have it during the summer, spring, winter, and fall.
 Inside and outside.
 It's something you should incorporate into your routine, just as you wash your face in the morning.
 Hyaluronic acid is a nice ingredient.
 I feel like it's a little overused in every[day] skincare, but it helps trap in the water to the skin.
 Niacinamide is a wonderful compound because it's anti-inflammatory.
 It helps to brighten the skin a little bit, and you can get it in so many different vehicles—creams, moisturizer, toner, wash."

-The Products: That JLo Glow Multitasking Serum ($118), That Blockbuster Nonstop Wonder Cream ($58), That Hit Single Gel Cream Cleanser ($38), That Star Filter Instant Complexion Booster ($39), That Fresh Take Fierce Eye Cream ($48), That Big Screen Broad Spectrum SPF 30 Moisturizer ($54), That Limitless Glow Multitasking Mask ($48)
+The Products: That JLo Glow Serum ($79), That Blockbuster Nonstop Hydrating Cream ($58), That Hit Single Gel Cream Cleanser ($38), That Star Filter Complexion Booster ($39), That Fresh Take Eye Cream ($48), That Big Screen Broad Spectrum SPF 30 Moisturizer ($54), That Limitless Glow Sheet Mask ($48)

-Howard's Star Product: That JLo Glow Multitasking Serum ($118)
+Howard's Star Product: That JLo Glow Serum ($79)

 JLO Beauty erupted on the internet during its launch because olive oil is its star ingredient.
 The site totes it as JLo Beauty Olive Complex, our antioxidant-rich, 4-part olive blend of squalane, fermented oil, extra virgin oil, and leaf extract.
 What are your thoughts on using fermented oil and olive oil on the skin?